David C. Hallford

 Water Law | Natural Resources & Environment | Local Government Law

-David is a partner at Balcomb & Green with an extensive water law background whose practice currently focuses within the Colorado River and Arkansas River basins.
+David is Of Counsel at Balcomb & Green with an extensive water law background whose practice currently focuses within the Colorado River and Arkansas River basins.
 David’s work has been varied within the field of water law, including several significant water court trials and Colorado Supreme Court appeals.

 » Continue Reading...